 The average grade of the Sherlock Bay resource is ~0.4% nickel with copper and cobalt credits.
-However, there is evidence that the two deposits increase in nickel sulphide grade at depth, as shown in longitudinal projection, Figure 2, below.
+However, there is evidence that the two deposits comprising the resource increase in nickel sulphide grade at depth (see longitudinal projection, Figure 2).